 If you are not registered with your main residence in the city area of Munich, please contact the naturalisation authority responsible for your place of residence.

-The naturalisation while retaining the UK citizenship is normally only possible for those who have been residing in Germany for at least eight years by 29 March 2019 at the latest.
+Naturalisation while retaining the UK citizenship is only possible for those who have applied for German citizenship before the end of the implementation period and have been residing in Germany for at least eight years by the end the implementation period at the latest.
 A reduction of this minimum time of residence is possible in exceptional cases, such as in the case of special integration efforts, proven knowledge of German of at least level B2 or in the case of an existing marriage with a German national.
 The naturalisation office of the Munich Foreigners Office will be pleased to advice you on this matter.

 General information of the Munich Foreigners Office concerning naturalisation can be found here.